Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Simulation Examples

 We also consider the {\em variable selection accuracy} of competing methods.
 For each method, we estimate the case $1$ and case $2$ errors from classifying an interaction as synergistic, antagonistic, or null.
 For any category, the case $1$ error probability is given by the probability of misclassifying an interaction as not belonging to that category, when in truth the interaction is in that category.
 The case $2$ error probability is given by the probability of misclassifying an interaction as belonging to that category when in truth, it does not belong to that category.
+For SAID, we classify $h_{uv}$ to the category with the highest posterior probability calculated as in Section \ref{sec:variable-selection}, with the categories being synergistic, antagonistic, null, and none of these three.
+For the frequentist quadratic regression approaches HierNet, Family, PIE, and RAMP, we classify $h_{uv}$ as synergistic, antagonistic, or null according to whether $\hat{\gamma}_{uv} > 0$, $\hat{\gamma}_{uv} < 0$, or $\hat{\gamma}_{uv} = 0$, respectively, where $\hat{h}_{uv}(x_u, x_v) = \hat{\gamma}_{uv} x_u x_v$ is the estimate of $h_{uv}$ obtained from the method.
+For the Bayesian quadratic regression approach MixSelect, we obtain posterior probabilities of $h_{uv}$ being synergistic, antagonistic, or null as the posterior probability that $\gamma_{uv} > 0$, $\gamma_{uv} < 0$ or $\gamma_{uv} = 0$, respectively, and classify $h_{uv}$ to the category with the highest posterior probability.